WORKFLOW

 tracker.log_artifact("reports/confusion_matrix.png")

 The tracking store is the directory configured by MLFLOW_TRACKING_DIR.
-Subprocess-based stages receive the same MLFLOW_TRACKING_URI as in-process stages, so both execution paths are visible from the same MLflow UI.
+Serial subprocess-based stages receive the same MLFLOW_TRACKING_URI as in-process stages, so both serial execution paths are visible from the same MLflow UI.
+For parallel stage waves, use the latest automation manifest in WORKFLOW as the detailed per-stage execution view.

 HISTORY